 - Protocol Select the protocol for the disk pool: Serial Attached SCSI (SAS), Serial ATA (SATA), or NVM Express (NVMe).
 SAS drives are used for high performance, while SATA drives are used for a more cost-effective solution.
 A disk pool is a logical grouping of physical disk drives on which one or more virtual drives can be created.
 The protocol is the type of technology used to implement RAID. - Media Type Select the media type for the disk pool: Hard Disk Drives (HDD) or Solid State Disks (SSD).
-HDDs use traditional rotational magnetic media for data storage and SSDs implement flash memory for data storage. - · Disk Boot Size Select one of the following disk block sizes: - $\cdot$ 512 indicates that the 512 bytes block size hard drives (HDD) are selected. - 4K indicates that the 4K block size hard disk drives (HDD) are selected.
-4K block HDDs allow the faster data transfer with fewer commands. - T10 Protection Information (T10 PI) Capability- It is known as DIF (Data Integrity Fields) and the supporting HDDs are referred to DIF drives.
+HDDs use traditional rotational magnetic media for data storage and SSDs implement flash memory for data storage. - Disk Boot Size Select one of the following disk block sizes: - 512 indicates that the 512 bytes block size hard drives (HDD) are selected. - 4K indicates that the 4K block size hard disk drives (HDD) are selected.
+4K block HDDs allow the faster data transfer with fewer commands. - T10 Protection Information (T10 PI) Capability It is known as DIF (Data Integrity Fields) and the supporting HDDs are referred to DIF drives.
 The T10 enabled HDDs validates and stores the data integrity fields for each block.
 It performs this action when you write the data on the disk and return these values on a read request.
 When you read or write the data from the HDD, the data is checked for the errors.
-Select one of the following types of T10 protection information capabilities: - · All indicates that both the T10 PI capable and non-capable HDDs are selected. - T10 PI Capable indicates that only T10 PI capable HDDs are selected. - Non-T10 Capable indicates that only non-T10 capable HDDs are selected.
+Select one of the following types of T10 protection information capabilities: - \circ All indicates that both the T10 PI capable and non-capable HDDs are selected. - T10 PI Capable indicates that only T10 PI capable HDDs are selected. - Non-T10 Capable indicates that only non-T10 capable HDDs are selected.

-- i NOTE: PERC 9 with version 9.3.2 and above doesn't support T10 PI capabilities. - Encryption Capability Select Yes to enable encryption capability. - Select Span Length Select the span length.
+(i) NOTE: PERC 9 with version 9.3.2 and above doesn't support T10 PI capabilities.

+- Encryption Capability Select Yes to enable encryption capability. - Encryption Protocol Select the type of encryption protocol.
+Select one of the following types of encryption protocol type: - TCG Enterprise SSC indicates only TCG Enterprise SSC Capable drives are selected. - TCG Opal SSC indicates only TCG Opal SSC Capable drives are selected. - Non-Encryption Capable indicates only non-encryption capable drives are selected. - Select Span Length Select the span length.
 The span length value refers to the number of physical disk drives included in each span.
 Span length applies only to RAID 10, RAID 50, and RAID 60.
-The Select Span Length Span length can be changed only for RAID-50 or RAID 60, and it is always 2 for RAID 10. - Drives remaining for current span Displays the number of physical disk-drives remaining in the current span based on the span length value selected. - Select the physical disk-drives using the check boxes at the bottom of the screen.
+The Select Span Length - Span length can be changed only for RAID-50 or RAID 60, and it is always 2 for RAID 10. - Select the physical disk-drives using the check boxes at the bottom of the screen.
 The physical disk-drive selection must meet the requirements of the RAID level and span length.
 To select all the physical disk-drives, click Select All.
 After you select the option, the option changes to Deselect.